Skip to main content

 In response to long wait times for patients experiencing mental health crises, the South Carolina Department of Mental Health (SCDMH) partnered with The Duke Endowment to create the Partners in Behavioral Health Emergency Services (referred to as the SCDMH Emergency Department Telepsychiatry Program).
 This statewide program made it possible for emergency departments to reach a psychiatrist to assess a patient via telehealth.

-Since implementation of the ED and Community Telepsychiatry programs predate the COVID-19 crisis, there was a different context for developing the practices and operations supporting the programs.
+Since implementation of the ED and Community Telepsychiatry programs predates the COVID-19 crisis, there was a different context for developing the practices and operations supporting the programs.
 This steady growth, rather than rapid program expansion in response to the pandemic, has benefited patients, program staff, physicians, and administrators by providing time for individual and system acclimation to changes, including the increased use of technology.

 The SCDMH Emergency Department Telepsychiatry Program received early financial support from the South Carolina Department of Health and Human Services, and initial program support from the South Carolina Hospital Association, with program evaluation from the University of South Carolina School of Medicine.
 Today, the program is supported by a combination of state appropriations, grants, and earned revenue.